+Buildings less than 50 m2 in area in Activity Areas 5b and 5e which are related to recreation activities.

-- (a) A park and ride facility, including any necessary parking areas, shelter and ticketing structures. - (b) Buildings related to recreation activities no greater than 200 m2 in area. - vii Buildings and structures within Activity Area 5e within 25 metres of the centreline of the Frankton - Cromwell A 110kV high voltage transmission line.
+vii Buildings and structures within Activity Area 5e within 25 metres of the centreline of the Frankton - Cromwell A 110kV high voltage transmission line.